joshagirgis/CN0349-Arduino-Based-Library/README.md

 **An example of calculating those singleton values can be seen in CN0349Test.ino.**

 By default the library is setup to save these values to the atmega's EEPROM, the constant addresses can be found in CN0349.h.
-NOTE: the EEPROM for the atmega chip is cleared after reprogramming with an AVR programmer, look into setting the fuses to not clear the EERPROM when reprogamming.
+NOTE: the EEPROM for the atmega chip is cleared after reprogramming with an AVR ICSP programmer, look into setting the fuses to not clear the EERPROM when reprogamming.

+Considering wire resistances for the PT100 RTD and pins, one may input the wire resistances, which will be subtracted, in t_offset for the PT100 RTD and c_offset for each conductivity pin.
+For the Pt100 sensor, 3-wire, or 4 wire, one has to measure the resistances with an ohmmeter first.

 ## RF Considerations
 The CN0349 may cause RF interference.
 (GPS/MODEM BEWARE).
 This is from the ADuM isolator parts.
 For redesign purposes, there are a few techniques on how to handle this, and thankfully someone wrote them up in a nice little app note.